-Explore the ways to tackle the 5 Deadly Mistakes in Requirements Management (with Examples):
+Explore ways to tackle the 5 Deadly Mistakes in Requirements Management (with Examples):

 Every major standard, certification, and regulatory organization mentions the need and importance of well-defined requirements in the product development process.

-Indeed there are numerous sources that devote to requirements and best practices.
+Indeed there are numerous sources that are devoted to requirements and best practices.